 How popular is the baby name Fabiana in the United States right now?
 How popular was it historically?
 Find out using the graph below!
-Plus, see baby names similar to Fabiana and check out all the blog posts that mention the name Fabiana.
+Plus, check out all the blog posts that mention the name Fabiana.

 A reader named Baccara has a daughter named Cecily.
 She’s expecting a second baby girl in May, and she’d like some name suggestions.
 She writes: